Matewan (film): Reception

-Variety praised the acting in the film, writing, "Matewan is a heartfelt, straight-ahead tale of labor organizing in the coal mines of West Virginia in 1920 that runs its course like a train coming down the track.
+Variety praised the acting in the film, writing: "Matewan is a heartfelt, straight-ahead tale of labor organizing in the coal mines of West Virginia in 1920 that runs its course like a train coming down the track.
 Among the memorable characters is Joe Kenehan (Chris Cooper), a young union organizer who comes to Matewan to buck the bosses.
 With his strong face and Harrison Ford good-looks, Cooper gives the film its heartbeat...Most notable of the black workers is 'Few Clothes' Johnson (James Earl Jones), a burly good-natured man with a powerful presence and a quick smile.
 Jones' performance practically glows in the dark.
 Also a standout is Sayles veteran David Strathairn as the sheriff with quiet integrity who puts his life on the line."

-Film critic Vincent Canby lauded the acting and the cinematography in the film and wrote in his review, "There's not a weak performance in the film, but I especially admired the work of Mr. Cooper, Mr. Tighe, Miss McDonnell, Miss Mette, Mr. Gunton, Mr. Strathairn and Mr. Mostel.
+New York Times film critic Vincent Canby lauded the acting and cinematography:There's not a weak performance in the film, but I especially admired the work of Mr. Cooper, Mr. Tighe, Miss McDonnell, Miss Mette, Mr. Gunton, Mr. Strathairn and Mr. Mostel.
 They may be playing Social-Realist icons, but each manages to make something personal and idiosyncratic out of the material, without destroying the ballad-like style.
-For the most part, Haskell Wexler's photography doesn't go overboard in finding poetry in the images."

-Critic Desson Howe liked the look of the film and wrote, "Cinematographer Haskell Wexler etches the characters in dark charcoal against a misty background.
-You get the feeling of dirt, sweat and – despite the story's mythic intentions – the grim grey struggle of it all.
+For the most part, Haskell Wexler's photography doesn't go overboard in finding poetry in the images.Critic Desson Howe liked the look of the film and wrote: "Cinematographer Haskell Wexler etches the characters in dark charcoal against a misty background.
+You get the feeling of dirt, sweat and—despite the story's mythic intentions—the grim grey struggle of it all.
 And Sayles, struggling for authority from Return of the Secaucus 7 through The Brother from Another Planet, has finally tapped the vein."

-Jonathan Rosenbaum called Matewan a "simpleminded yet stirring" film which "offers a bracing alternative to complacent right-wing as well as liberal claptrap.
-If Sayles’s bite were as lethal as his bark, he might have given this a harder edge and a stronger conclusion."
+Jonathan Rosenbaum called Matewan a "simpleminded yet stirring" film that "offers a bracing alternative to complacent right-wing as well as liberal claptrap.
+If Sayles's bite were as lethal as his bark, he might have given this a harder edge and a stronger conclusion."

-The review aggregator Rotten Tomatoes reported that 94% of critics gave the film a positive review, based on 34 reviews.
+The review aggregator Rotten Tomatoes reported that 94% of critics gave the film a positive rating, based on 34 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Awards and nominations

-Cinematographer Haskell Wexler received an Academy Award nomination for Best Cinematography at the 60th Academy Awards.
+Haskell Wexler was nominated for the Academy Award for Best Cinematography at the 60th Academy Awards.

-In 2011, Empire ranked the film at number 21 on its list of the 50 Greatest American Independent Movies.
-Its description read, "The film not only marked a significant turning point in Sayles’ career (it was his first film to attract anything like a mainstream audience), it's arguably an even more relevant, cautionary tale today than it was during the Reagan/Thatcher controlled-climate of its release year."
+In 2011, Empire Online ranked the film 21st on its list of the 50 Greatest American Independent Movies.
+Its description read, "The film not only marked a significant turning point in Sayles's career (it was his first film to attract anything like a mainstream audience), it's arguably an even more relevant, cautionary tale today than it was during the Reagan/Thatcher controlled-climate of its release year."

-In 2023, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."
+In 2023, the film was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically or aesthetically significant."